SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 # 62. - Merciless

-When you reduce a target to 0 HP using a melee weapon attack on your turn, enemies within a radius of the downed target equal to half of your proficiency bonus (rounded up) who can see the target must make a Wisdom save (DC equal to 8 + your proficiency bonus + your Strength modifier) or become frightened of you until the end of your next turn.
+When you reduce a target to 0 HP using a melee weapon attack on your turn, enemies within a radius of the downed target equal to half of your proficiency bonus (rounded up) who can see the target must make a Wisdom save (DC 8 + your proficiency bonus + your Strength modifier) or become frightened of you until the end of your next turn.
 If the triggering attack is a critical hit, the radius is instead equal to your proficiency bonus.

 # 63. - Metamagic Adept